Requesting new package releases for the catalog

 If a request for a new release contains no standards violations, this request is automatically approved.
 If, however, you want to manually review all new requests, including those without standards violations, you can enable the "Manual review required" standard on the Catalog > Standards page.

 Catalog managers must always manually review requests that violate standards (eg. a vulnerability that must be reviewed or a license that would not comply).
-The catalog manager would be prompted to address the violations, create an exception for this package release, or deny the request.
+The catalog manager will be prompted to review each of the standards violations.
+The manager can either resolve the violations and approve the request or deny the request.